Robert-Zacchigna/MKVAudioSubsDefaulter/README.md

 -d, --depth                         When using the '-lib' arg, how many directories deep to search within the specified library folder (Default: 0)
 -ext, --file-extensions             Specify media file extensions to search for in a comma separated list, EX: .mkv,.mp4,.avi -dr, --dry-run                      Perform a dry run, no changes made to files but summary of predicted changes will be outputted
--v, --verbose                       Adjust log level (0: NONE (Default), 1: INFO, 2: DEBUG, 3: WARNING, 4: ERROR)
+-v, --verbose                       Adjust log level (0: NONE, 1: INFO, 2: DEBUG, 3: WARNING, 4: ERROR (Default))
 -lc, --language-codes               Print language codes to console -V, --version                       Show program's version number and exit -h, --help                          Display argument descriptions and exit